-Comp onent Description (1) O Audio-out (headphone)/Audio-in (microphone) combo jack Connects optional powered stereo speakers, headphones, earbuds, a headset, or a television audio cable.
+Component Description (1) O Audio-out (headphone)/Audio-in (microphone) combo jack Connects optional powered stereo speakers, headphones, earbuds, a headset, or a television audio cable.
 Also connects an optional headset microphone.
 This jack does not support optional standalone microphones.
 WARNING!
 To reduce the risk of personal injury, adjust the volume before putting on headphones, earbuds, or a headset.
 For additional safety information, see the Regulatory, Safety, and Environmental Notices .
-To access this guide: ▲ Type HP Documentation in the taskbar search box, and then select HP Documentation.
+To access this guide: ▲ Select the Search icon in the taskbar, type HP Documentation in the search box, and then select HP Documentation.
 NOTE: When a device is connected to the jack, the computer speakers are disabled.
 (2) ss← USB SuperSpeed 5 Gbps port Connects a USB device, provides high-speed data transfer, and (for select products) charges small devices (such as a smartphone) when the computer is on or in Sleep mode.
-NOTE: Use a standard USB Type-A charging cable or cable adapter (purchased separately) when charging a small externa device.
+NOTE: Use a standard USB Type-A charging cable or cable adapter (purchased separately) when charging a small external device.
+(3) SD microSDTM memory card reader (select products only) Reads optional memory cards that enable you to store, manage, share, or access information.
+To insert a card: Hold the card label-side up, with connectors facing the computer.
+2. Insert the card into the memory card reader, and then press in on the card until it is firmly seated.
+To remove a card: Press in on the card, and then remove it from the memory card reader.